 - Use a microservices layer to develop and share components across both solutions, e.g. build new capabilities once and deploy them in both products.
 This should help reduce development costs and speed up delivery of new capabilities

 - Enable partners to use the same microservices layer to develop add-on functionality that can be used in both solutions.

 SAP has been plugging away on the SMB ERP front since 2002, when it acquired Business One (formerly Top Manage).
 Over the years, SAP Business One customer ranks have grown to more than 60,000.
 But SAP doesn’t directly offer Business One as a multi-tenant cloud solution.
 Meanwhile, SAP launched its pure cloud play, SA) Business ByDesign (which now has about 6,000 customers) in 2007.
 Given how prominently the cloud figures in SAP’s intelligent enterprise strategy, it makes me wonder what and how positioning and strategy may shift for these two solutions.

 I have more questions than answers about SAP’s CRM story for SMBs.

-Both Business One and ByDesign have some CRM capabilities, but their primary selling point into the market is through ERP.
+Both SAP Business One and SAP Business ByDesign have some CRM capabilities, but their primary selling point into the market is through ERP.
 Meanwhile, SAP just mothballed SAP Anywhere, which bundled CRM, ecommerce, service, ordering, and inventory management into a cloud-based solution, designed to give SAP a CRM-centric entry point into the small business market.